nanopack/yoke/README.md

 ## Yoke

-Yoke is a postgres redundancy/auto-failover solution
+Yoke is a Postgres redundancy/auto-failover solution that provides a high-availability PostgreSQL cluster that's simple to manage.

-### Usage
+### Requirements

 Yoke has the following requirements/dependancies to run:

-- a 3 server cluster consisting of a 'primary', 'secondary', and 'monitor' node
+- A 3-server cluster consisting of a 'primary', 'secondary', and 'monitor' node
 - 'primary' & 'secondary' nodes need ssh connections between each other (w/o passwords)
 - 'primary' & 'secondary' nodes need rsync (or some alternative sync_command) installed
 - 'primary' & 'secondary' nodes should have postgres installed under a postgres user, and in the `path`.
 Yoke tries calling 'postgres' and 'pg_ctl'